-This section presents an overview of the RD sequencing.
-After finalization and approval of this BODR, the schedule for subsequent RD deliverables will be confirmed or adjusted.
-The RD will start with the development of an RD WP followed by the submittal of the Draft 50% RD.
+This section presents an overview of the RD sequencing and overall schedule for RD deliverables.
+After finalization and approval of this BODR, the schedule for subsequent RD deliverables will be confirmed or adjusted in the RD Work Plan (RDWP).
+The RD will start with the development of an RDWP followed by the submittal of the Draft 50% RD.
 The Draft 50% RD will progress in stages through the Pre-Final 90% and Final 100% RD package deliverables.
+All future design studies mentioned previously, except for porewater chemistry and flood impact evaluation, will be reported in the Draft 50% RD.
+The porewater chemistry study and flood impact evaluation will be presented in the Final 100% RD.
 Additional RD investigations may be pursued if data gaps, or additional analysis needs are identified during design between the submittal of the BODR and the Draft 50% RD.
 Any additional investigations would be coordinated with EPA and the RD design team to determine an appropriate schedule in support of the RD.
 The current project schedule plans for completion of the Final 100% RD in June 2026.